 - You can decide the frequency at which you want money withdrawn from your RRIF.
 Personally, I might go for annually.

 - By design, RRIFs provide income for both the annuitant and his/her spouse.
 This means the minimum withdrawal percentage can be based upon the younger spouse’s age to reduce the required minimum withdrawal percentage.

 - Referenced above, you must pay tax when you take money from your RRIF; money is considered taxable income in the year it is withdrawn and must be added to your income for tax purposes.

-- Consider income-generating investments inside your RRIF; because you’re forced to withdraw money from this account and while you withdraw the dividends or distributions you can keep your capital intact.
+- Consider income-generating investments inside your RRIF (I will) because if you’re forced to withdraw money from this account, you can withdraw the dividends and/or distributions for the most part and keep your capital intact for any longevity risk.

 - Money left in your RRIF when you die can go to a beneficiary – read more here for tax considerations and beneficiaries for your RRSP, RRIF, TFSA and much more.

-- Mid-50s, early retirement if possible, withdraw some money out of RRSP(s).
+- Mid-50s, early or semi-retirement if possible, withdraw some money out of RRSP(s).

-- Keep tax-efficient investments intact for as long as I can (investments inside non-registered and Tax Free Savings Accounts (TFSAs)).
+- Keep tax-efficient investments intact for as long as I can (investments inside Tax Free Savings Accounts (TFSAs)) “until the end”.

 I’m taking some time this year to learn more about RRIFs to help my parents make some decisions.
 As I get older and my understanding about taxes and investments matures hopefully this knowledge can apply to us.

 Check out my other comprehensive post here about moving your RRSP to a RRIF.